-- 5. The Committee has carried out a first examination of the notified barriers, including supplemental notifications received through October 1969.
-A comprehensive Inventory has been drawn up which includes a secretariat report on each notification, showing the country maintaining the restriction, a brief description of the measure, the names of notifying countries and a summary of the debate for each item bringing out comments on the effects of the measure and/or its relationship to GATT provisions.
-Generally speaking, this information is descriptive and the effects on trade are discussed in general non-quantitative terms.
-Nevertheless, the stage was reached by October 1969 at which it seemed appropriate to give attention to the next steps which might be taken. - At its October 1969 meeting the Committee therefore discussed, on the basis of proposals made by the Director-General, how to organize this next phase of its work.
-These proposals noted that many of the notifications represented examples of problems of a general multilateral character, cases in which there was either no adequate international rule or in which the existing rule was not understood in a uniform sense by all parties.
-In all such cases new rules would need to be considered.
+6. At its October 1969 meeting the Committee discussed, on the basis of proposals by the Director-General, how to organize the next phase of its work.
+The proposals noted that many of the notifications represented examples of problems of a general multilateral character, cases in which there was either no adequate international rule or in which the existing rule was not understood in a uniform sense by all parties.
+In all such cases new rules would need to be considered in keeping with these proposals.
 Another large class of notifications concerned cases in which at least some countries felt that established rules were not being fully observed by all contracting parties.
 Beyond these cases there were obviously many situations of more limited interest, that is, situations of concern only to two or a few countries, even though the trade involved might be large.
 This group would also include cases where the measure of one country appeared to some (or even to many) to be inconsistent with existing obligations.
 Measures of this last sort might in some cases call for more effective consultative machinery; in others they might become objects for bargaining with a view to obtaining modifications in national regulations.
-Some measures which had been notified might be given lower priority because of work already well advanced in other bodies or because of the less pressing nature of the problem or its limited interest. - 7.
-The Committee agreed that the time had come to move to the next stage of its work and that this could best be begun by agreeing on a limited illustrative list.
+Some measures which had been notified might be given lower priority because of work already well advanced in other bodies or because of the less pressing nature of the problem or its limited interest.

+7. The Committee agreed that the time had come to move to the next stage of its work and that this could best be begun by agreeing on a limited illustrative list.
 It also agreed that the best way of carrying out the work would be to establish working groups each of which would, on the basis of the information in the Inventory and any information that might be subsequently furnished, have the function of exploring with regard to those barriers within its competence the possibilities for concrete action in that field, both with regard to reducing or removing such barriers and to developing possible rules of conduct.
 It was understood that this exploratory work would be preparatory in nature and would involve a search for possible solutions, not a commitment on the part of any participating country to take or to join in any action discussed.